AntaresSimulatorTeam/antares-doc/docs/reference/xpansion-prepare-study.md

 ### Investment in transmission capacity between two areas

-The Antares link candidate for investment, shown in red in Figure (1), is directly the interconnection for which the interest in increasing capacity is being studied.
+The Antares link candidate for investment, shown in red in diagram (1), is directly the interconnection for which the interest in increasing capacity is being studied.

 In the case of the construction of a new line, a link must be added in the Antares